-- (a) Interpreters must use an invoice when billing for interpreter services and mileage and use Oregon specific code: - (A) D0004 for interpreter services, excluding American Sign Language interpreter services, provided by noncertified interpreters; - (B) D0005 for American Sign Language interpreter services; - (C) D0006 for interpreter services, excluding American Sign Language interpreter services, provided by a health care interpreter certified by the Oregon Health Authority; and - (D) D0041 for mileage. - (b) An interpreter's invoice must include: - (A) The interpreter's name, the interpreter's company name, if applicable, billing address, and phone number; - (B) The worker's name; - (C) The worker's workers' compensation claim number, if known;
+(a) Interpreters must use an invoice when billing for interpreter services and mileage and use Oregon specific code:

+(A) D0004 for interpreter services, excluding American Sign Language interpreter services, provided by noncertified interpreters;

+(B) D0005 for American Sign Language interpreter services;

+(C) D0006 for interpreter services, excluding American Sign Language interpreter services, provided by a health care interpreter certified or qualified by the Oregon Health Authority;

+(D) D0007 for interpreter services provided by a health care interpreter certified or qualified by the Oregon Health Authority and employed by the provider solely to provide in-person (face-to-face) interpreter services; and

+(E) D0041 for mileage.

+(b) An interpreter's invoice must include:

+(A) The interpreter's name, the interpreter's company name, if applicable, billing address, and phone number;

+(B) The worker's name;

+(C) The worker's workers' compensation claim number, if known;

-- (D) The correct Oregon specific codes for the billed services (D0004, D0005, D0006, or D0041); - (E) The workers' compensation insurer's name and address; - (F) The date interpreter services were provided; - (G) The name and address of the medical provider that conducted the exam or provided treatment; - (H) The total amount of time interpreter services were provided; and - (I) The mileage, if the round trip was 15 or more miles.
+(D) The correct Oregon specific codes for the billed services (D0004, D0005, D0006, D0007, or D0041);

+(E) The workers' compensation insurer's name and address;

+(F) The date interpreter services were provided;

+(G) The name and address of the medical provider that conducted the exam or provided treatment;

+(H) The total amount of time interpreter services were provided; and

+(I) The mileage, if the round trip was 15 or more miles.